-Assignment Descriptions Points Possible % of Final Grade Practice & Participation 125 25% Your grade for practice and participation will come from three sources: class activities and preparation assignments, peer evaluation of participation, and instructor evaluation of participation.
+Assignment Descriptions % of Final Grade Practice & Participation Your grade for practice and participation will come from three sources: class activities and 125 25% preparation assignments, peer evaluation of participation, and instructor evaluation of participation.
 Class Activities & Preparation Assignments Part of class time each week will be spent applying the concepts and skills you are learning.
 This interactive process requires your active and thoughtful participation in class activities, small and large group discussions, and group work.
 Individual and group participation is a vital part of learning and will be highly emphasized in this course.
 To earn these points, there will be an individual or group in-class activity or discussion to be completed almost every day of class and there may be online materials you will be asked to complete outside of class.
-You will have an opportunity to earn 5-10 participation points each week through these application activities.
+You will have the opportunity to earn approximately 5 participation points through application activities each week, although some activities will be worth more participation points depending on their length and quality.
 100 20% Peer Evaluation & Instructor Evaluation Your participation grade will take into consideration many factors.
-Both your teammates and the instructor will evaluate your participation in class based on the following factors: Engagement/Listening Skills - Level of engagement with course lectures, discussions, and activities with eye contact, taking notes, and informed contributions.
-Respectful Behavior - Appropriate class room behaviors (e.g., not texting, sleeping, or talking out-of-turn, etc.) Preparation - Coming to class with a laptop, pen, and paper to take notes, and having read necessary information to provide informed comments to discussions and activities.
-Collaboration/Contributions - Working collaboratively in appropriate and fair ways.
+Both your teammates and the instructor will evaluate your participation in class based on the following factors: • Engagement/Listening Skills - Level of engagement with course lectures, discussions, and activities with eye contact, taking notes, and informed contributions. • Respectful Behavior - Appropriate classroom behaviors (e.g., not texting, sleeping, or talking out-of-turn, etc.) • Preparation - Coming to class with a laptop, pen, and paper to take notes, and having read necessary information to provide informed comments to discussions and activities. • Collaboration/Contributions - Working collaboratively in appropriate and fair ways.
 25 5%